🙋

 Flair's architecture is elastic, meaning that you can scale capacity as needed, up to millions of transactions per second and petabytes of data (which is unlikely to be produced by current limited chains architectures, even on L2s).

-We can even deploy all these resources in your own cloud environment, so everything is physically owned by you, only managed by Flair's orchestrator.
+We can deploy all these resources in your own cloud environment, so everything is physically owned by you, only managed by Flair's orchestrator.